qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-4-1.rst

 Building and running the test suite
 ===================================
 Time to see the Simulator in action.
-In the Twitter application's directory, run ``generate.py simulation-build`` to create the test application.
+In the identica application's directory, run ``generate.py simulation-build`` to create the test application.
 Note that there is no simulation-source job (yet) so you must run simulation-build every time you modify your test classes.

 Once the build job is finished, run generate.py simulation-run.
 Assuming everything's set up correctly, two Firefox windows should (very briefly) open up and you should see the result of the failing test right on the shell: